wingify/wingify.github.io/_posts/2014-06-13-fast-storage-with-rocksdb.markdown

 A Python program runs as a periodic cron job and uses `purge` procedure to purge old entries based on timestamp which makes sure we won't exhaust our storage resources.
-The system is in production for more than five months now and is capable of handling up to a tested workload of up to 24k writes/second while consuming less than 500MB RAM.
+The system is in production for more than five months now and is capable of handling (benchmarked) workload of up to 24k writes/second while consuming less than 500MB RAM.
 Our future work will be on replication, sharding and fault tolerance of this service.
 The following diagram illustrates this architecture.